 What is Qwil?

-Founded in 2015 and based in San Francisco, Qwil operates within the financial services sector, specifically targeting individual contractors, freelancers, and small businesses.
-The company's core mission is to equip this segment of the workforce with essential financial tools and solutions, addressing a critical need in the evolving landscape of work.
-Qwil's focus on this niche market positions it as a key player in empowering the gig economy with robust financial infrastructure.
+Founded in 2015 and based in San Francisco, Qwil operates within the financial services industry, specifically targeting the growing segment of independent contractors, freelancers, and small businesses.
+The company's core mission is to equip this demographic with essential financial tools and solutions, addressing unique needs often unmet by traditional financial institutions.
+Qwil's focus on this niche market positions it as a key player in the gig economy's financial infrastructure.

 How much funding has Qwil raised?